-But if you can't get a good pay rise at work, you can give yourself a pay rise at home, just by taking a bit of time to look at your spending and around your home.
+If you can't get a good pay rise at work, you can give yourself a pay rise at home.
+These tips could give you a permanent boost to your income.

 The first thing to look at is how much you're spending each month.
 Write down exactly much money is coming in and going out.
 Don't leave anything out – otherwise you won't know the full picture.

 If you're spending more than you're earning, then you definitely need to take action.